65 Emerald Lake Lane

 The pavilion has grills and picnic tables

 The park, located on a heavily wooded ridge above Emerald Lake, has 66 campsites and 37 lean-tos.
-Flush toilets, coin-operated hot showers, and a dump station are provided.
+Flush toilets, token-operated hot showers, and a dump station are provided.
 There is a small beach with a snack bar.
 A hillside picnic area, as well as lakeside picnic tables are available.
 Trails throughout the park and in the surrounding area provide great hiking opportunities.
 Swimming, fishing, and boating (no motors) are popular in the lake.

 The park also has a picnic pavilion that can be rented.
 The pavilion seats up to 100 people and has electricity, grills, picnic tables, and a pit toilet nearby.